 The castle is extraordinarily busy all summer long.
 We avoid lines as much as possible by booking a pre-set entrance time.
 Should there be any change in timing today, your guide will advise you.
 You will also have tickets to get to the castle in the horse and carriage system operated by the castle administration.

 After your visit, your driver will take you to the village of Oberammergau for a bit of exploration.
 Oberammergau is most known for its Passion Play – first performed in 1634 and still performed once every 10 years.
+Come back in 2020 to see the next performance!
 It’s a very picturesque village, as residents have a tradition of painting frescoes on their houses with scenes from fairy tales, folk life and bible scenes.
 If you want to pick up a souvenir here, Oberammergau is famous for its wood carving.

 If you wish, you can also visit the Wies Church (Wieskirche), a UNESCO-protected baroque landmark.
 Completely unassuming from the outside, the interior of this church is magnificently decorated and is a highlight of Bavarian rococo architecture.